WalletWasabi/WasabiDoc/docs/glossary/Glossary-PrivacyWasabi.md

 ### Dust

 Dust is an UTXO that is uneconomical to spend.
-Also, small portions of bitcoin can lead to serious consequences about one's privacy.
-An example would be the so called `forced address reuse attack`.
+Also, small portions of bitcoin can lead to serious consequences for one's privacy, for example the so called `forced address reuse attack`.
 Read more: [What is the dust threshold](/FAQ/FAQ-UseWasabi.html#what-is-the-dust-threshold)
 :::